daniel-platform/BlogEntries/TomcatOnPlatform.md

 # How to Use

 Place your application's code in the `base/webapps` folder.
+Then add, commit, and push to your plaform.sh project.